 How to Find Independent Health Insurance

 Often independent health insurance is more affordable than your COBRA coverage.
-You should look several places and shop for the best coverage and price.
-It is important to take the time to get several quotes, and to find a policy that will cover your current needs.
+You should look at several places and shop for the best coverage and price.
+It is important to take the time to get several quotes and to find a policy that will cover your current needs.

 Look Online for Health Insurance